Jacob Wilson Sey: Philanthropy

 After the successful mission, Jacob Wilson Sey dedicated the rest of his life to philanthropy to help improve the lives of his compatriots in Cape Coast and the Central Province.
 With the help of colonial civil servant and fellow ARPS member, John Mensah Sarbah, Sey lobbied and negotiated with the colonial administration for a railway project at Cape Coast to enhance trade and commerce Sarbah was on good terms with several successive Governors: White, Griffith, Hodgson and Maxwell.
 The government imposed certain conditionalities: "If the native farmers from Cape Coast and the Central Province could produce an annual cocoa output of two tonnes within a certain time frame, the project will be initiated."
 Sey and Sarbah injected personal cash to stimulate the growth of cocoa and palm oil farming but were ultimately unsuccessful in meeting the set conditions which would have required each farmer to increase production output by 5600 percent.

 The British government built a wharf at Sekondi that essentially altered the commercial dynamics on the coast as Cape Coast became a less thriving city.
-Prominent barristers such as Casely-Hayford, Ribeiro, Charles Bannerman, Hutton-Mills, Renner and Sapara-Williams, of that era moved their law practices to other cities like Accra, Axim and Takoradi.
+Prominent barristers such as Casely-Hayford, Ribeiro, Charles Bannerman, Hutton-Mills, Renner and Sapara-Williams, of that era moved their law practices to other cities such as Accra, Axim and Takoradi.
 To entice the return of these urban professionals, Sey acquired many old empty buildings in Cape Coast to be used on a rent-free basis, including Candle House, Commissariat House, de-Graft House, Palm House, Fordgate House No.2, PWD Building, Rose Pillars, Colonial School, Russel House, Standard Bank Building, and of the Court building, among others.

 He funded the efforts to bring back native chiefs in exile, Elmina's Kobena Gyan and the Asantehene Prempeh I from distant lands such as Seychelles.
 Sey also built a model of a palm wine pot at the city centre, a homage to his early beginnings and the connection to the acquisition of wealth.

 He financially supported the Methodist Church in Cape Coast through the renovation of church buildings, funding of chorister robes, purchase of hymn books and church organs.
 He opted to pay the remuneration of the church's missionaries and ministers.
 Additionally, he performed similar acts of benevolence to other Christian denominations in Cape Coast.

+He donated a portion of his estate to the Methodist Church Ghana, leading to the founding of one of Ghana’s oldest and most influential secondary schools, Mfantsipim.

+Mfantsipim was established as a joint venture between the Methodist Church and the Aborigines’ Rights Protection Society.

+In time, the hill on which it stands came to be known as Kwabotwe—a contraction of Kwaa Bonyi ne Botwe—meaning “The Hill of Kwaa Bonyi.”

 Speaking style

-Jacob Sey's speech style was that of a comedian and he habitually combined English and Fanti words in his sentences.
+Sey's speech style was that of a comedian and he habitually combined English and Fanti words in his sentences.
 An example of this "Fantenglish' is "The Epo Prams of the sea has nothing to do with Akesaw's Podise" – meaning – the high tides of the sea have nothing to do with a crablet."